erebe/wstunnel/README.md

 ```
 wstunnel --server ws://0.0.0.0:8080
 ```
-This will create a websocket server listenning on any interface on port 8080.
+This will create a websocket server listening on any interface on port 8080.
 On the client side use this command to forward traffic through the websocket tunnel
 ```
 wstunnel -D 8888 ws://myRemoteHost:8080